almossawi/badarguments/extras/content/posts/main/index.md

 ### Acknowledgements

 _Mr.
 Rabbit's Guide to Sneaky Rhetoric_ is illustrated by my good friend and longtime collaborator Alejandro Giraldo.
 The font used in the artwork is Alegreya.
 The serif font used on this page is Merriweather.
-I'm grateful to Grigory Pogulsky for reviewing and contributing to an early draft, and to Reed O'Brien for sharing the study on artful dodging with me.
+I'm grateful to Grigory Pogulsky for reviewing and contributing to an early draft and to Reed O'Brien for sharing the study on artful dodging with me.
+Furthermore, I'm grateful to two anonymous reviewers for contributing significant edits to the work's first translated edition, and to Irina "Alex" Sandu for contributing excellent examples to the sections on passive voice, hyperbole, feel-good associations, language that presupposes, and language that tells you how to think about yourself.

 This project is the first of two companions to _Bad Arguments_.
 It is dedicated to my father.

 &mdash;_Ali Almossawi, San Francisco, November 2020_